angelo-v/wp-linked-data/README.md

 ## Release Notes

+Version 0.4

+- add Access-Control-Allow-Origin header to allow linked data clients to fetch the data
+- Link to https://solid.community to get a WebID

-Version 0.1
+Version 0.3

-- puplishing blog post metadata as linked data
-- publishing FOAF profiles for blog authors
-- content negotiation supporting Turtle and RDF/XML format
+- choose between locally hosted WebID and custom WebID
+- add RSA public key to your profile
+- add custom RDF triples to your profile document

 Version 0.2